eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 In a few recent posts, I have mathematically proven that Approval is the [maximal level of ballot expressiveness that can be achieved whilst maintaining full legitimacy to the winner](../condorcet-approval){:target="_blank"}.
 Approval is essentially a two-tiered Condorcet method that avoids cycles, while any [scoring method with more than two tiers](../consistentcardinal){:target="_blank"} necessarily introduces the possibility of a Condorcet failure.
 And, given that Approval still performs extremely well in terms of outcome quality--producing results that are very close to what more expressive systems like STAR or Condorcet would produce--it seems difficult to justify the added complexity of those systems in exchange for expressiveness that opens the door to legitimacy concerns that Approval neatly avoids.

 This is not to say STAR would be *bad*.
 I literally don't know because it has seen such limited use in real elections and the literature is so sparse.
 From my perspective, I just do not understand the appeal of STAR over Approval in a *practical* sense.
 I am simply not yet impressed.
 I am not yet convinced.
-The solution in this moment seems quite obvious: let's start with Approval and go from there.
+I am still skeptical, and worried about the failure modes.

 ## Conclusion

 Approval voting offers a compelling combination of simplicity, practicality, and strong performance in terms of election outcomes.
 While more expressive systems like STAR or Condorcet may offer marginally better results in simulations, the added complexity, potential for voter confusion, failure modes, and implementation challenges make them a riskier choice for widespread adoption at this time.
-Approval voting, by contrast, is easy to understand and implement, and already delivers outcomes that are very close to those of the more complex systems.
+Approval voting, by contrast, is easy to implement and explain to voters, and already delivers outcomes that are very close to those of the more complex systems.
 For these reasons, it seems like the most sensible place to start in reforming our elections.

 Approval voting is the only system I trust at this moment.
 It strikes the right balance between delivering strong election outcomes and maintaining the simplicity and legitimacy that are crucial for broad adoption and public trust in our electoral process.